 03. Use your skill set

 Figuring out how to come up with a business idea doesn’t have to be tricky.
-You can start by evaluating your own skills and see whether they can be combined in a different field.
+You can start by evaluating your own skills (and preferences, such as wanting to make money from home) and see whether they can be combined in a different field.
 For instance, marketing and design, chess and finance, or teaching and coding.
 Having a diverse range of backgrounds can double your chances of finding the right niche for your next entrepreneurship.

 04. Improve an existing business

-Here’s a foolproof strategy to starting a business right away: Think of a company you admire and how you can improve what it does.
+Here’s a foolproof strategy to starting a business right away: Think of a company you admire and how you can improve what it does (one common improvement is working towards businesses that run themselves).
 The task is to find a model of someone who has fulfilled your entrepreneurial goals and actually experienced success.

 “It’s always easier when you’re starting a company to try to improve an existing idea,” said Paul B. Brown, co-author of the 2012 book Just Start.
 With a good example to follow, you can begin brainstorming new ideas around your idol’s winning business.
 After all, Hersey’s did not invent the chocolate bar, but was a pioneer in producing bite-sized pieces of chocolate, Kisses, that turned the company into one of the most popular brands of candy in the world.